A young child walks along a taped floor line and steps over a low soft obstacle while a grown-up stays nearby.

 3. 03

-Let your child follow the path, step over each obstacle, turn around, and walk back.
+Let your child follow the line, step both feet over the obstacle, continue to the open end, turn, and walk back over it.

 4. 04